edlongman/inet/tutorials/queueing/doc/PriorityBuffer.rst

 Priority Buffer
 ===============

-In this test, packets are produced periodically (randomly) by two active packet sources (ActivePacketSource).
+In this step, packets are produced periodically (randomly) by two active packet sources (ActivePacketSource).
 The packets are collected periodically (randomly) by two active packet sinks (ActivePacketSink).
 The sources and the sinkes are connected by packet queues (PacketQueue) and packets are stored in shared packet